-The best flip flops for walking will have a few special additions that help set them apart from your standard foam-and-plastic setup.
+The best flip flops for walking have a few special additions that help set them apart from your standard foam-and-plastic versions for summer beach bumming.
 Features such as a moulded or zoned footbed, a chunkier and grippier outsole, and soft straps will all aid comfort levels when walking.
-These simple, slip-on warm weather shoes provide boosted support when adventuring off-road (though we're talking more country lanes rather than mountain trails), along beaches or long days exploring a city.
+These simple, slip-on warm-weather shoes provide boosted support when adventuring off-road (though we're talking more country lanes rather than mountain trails), along beaches or long days exploring a city.

-Before we start, a quick PSA: while these flip flops are designed to deliver higher levels of comfort, there's only so much support and protection this style of shoe can muster.
-You should really swap to a pair of the best walking sandals, or even the best women's walking shoes, for more strenuous walks or trickier terrain.
+Before we start, a quick PSA: while the best flip flops for walking are designed to deliver higher levels of comfort, there's only so much support and protection this style of shoe can muster.
+You should really swap to a pair of the best walking sandals, or even the best walking shoes for men / best women's walking shoes for for more strenuous walks or trickier terrain.
 However, on those days where only the easiest, breeziest footwear will do, flip flops can be a great choice.

 - Heading to the seaside?
 Bring your own shade with one of the best beach tents

 - ... and keep refreshments chilled with one of the best cool boxes